Developers Are Becoming Project Managers in the AI Era

 Is This a Bad Thing?

 The fun part is not gone - it has moved.
-Designing systems, solving hard problems, and orchestrating complex workflows can be just as satisfying as writing code.
-But it is a different kind of satisfaction.
+Designing systems, solving hard architectural problems, and orchestrating complex agent workflows can be just as satisfying as writing code.
+But it is a different kind of satisfaction than the flow state of implementing something yourself.

 - Career Bets in AI Evolution and Agent Workflows